TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - **Temperature Sensor Support!** With an optional TMP36 sensor, you can keep your solenoid working better for longer!
 Tempers feedback based on temperature readings with every shot.
 - **Offscreen Button Support!** The gun can distinguish between on- and off-screen aiming and *report different buttons* depending on screen detection!
 An optional setting is also available for older games that allows the trigger to send left or right-clicks when shooting off-screen.
 - **Gamepad Output Support!** GUN4ALL reports as a five-button mouse, keyboard, *and gamepad* with ability to output the position as a joystick.
 The first open source lightgun system that's fully compatible with PCSX2 nightly on all platforms for multiplayer!
-- **Toggleable Extras!** Aside from the option for **using hardware switches** baked in, the extras *can all be individually toggled mid-game* in pause mode (Button C + Select)!
+- **Toggleable Extras!** Aside from the option for **using hardware switches** baked in, the extras *can all be individually toggled mid-game* in Pause Mode (either via Hotkeys or a scrollable menu system)!
+- **Supports any gun shell imaginable!** All original console and custom controller designs are compatible with careful consideration for all sorts of form-factors; from the one-button Sega Virtua Gun to the stick-toting behemoths of Cabela's Top Shot Rifles, to even planned support for [Blamcons](https://blamcon.com/) - if you can fit a Pico in it, *you can use it with GUN4ALL!*
-- **Mame Hooker Support!** Further your own goals with [Mame Hooker](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker), compatible with Windows & Linux (thru Wine); the gun will automagically hand over control of offscreen button mode, peripherals and LEDs (WIP) *for event aware feedbacks for even more immersive gameplay!*
+- **Mame Hooker Support!** Further your own goals with [Mame Hooker](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker), compatible with Windows & Linux (thru Wine); the gun will automagically hand over control of offscreen button mode, peripherals and LEDs *for event aware feedbacks for even more immersive gameplay!*
-- Dual Core Support; if using a board powered by the **RP2040**, it will take advantage of that second core for processing button inputs in parallel, (theoretically) reducing latency.
+- Dual Core Support; take advantage of the second core in the ever-popular *Raspberry Pi Pico's* **RP2040** chip for processing button inputs in parallel, (theoretically) reducing latency.
 - Multiple Guns Support; easily set the gun to use binds for P1-4 with a single setting, swap player position on-the-fly, and change the USB identifier for each unique board without modifying deep rooted Arduino files!
 - Fixed button responsiveness; no sticky inputs, and solid debouncing with no performance impact!
 - All upgrades are *optional,* and can work as a drop-in upgrade for current SAMCO builds (with minor changes).
 - Plenty of safety checks, to ensure rock-solid functionality without parts sticking or overheating.
 Now you too can feel like a helicopter parent!
 - Remains forever open source, with *compatibility for GUN4IR parts!* Can use the same community resources of parts and tutorials for easier assembly of a complete build.
-- Clearer labeling in the sketch for user readability, to streamline configuration as much as possible!
+- Clearer labeling in the sketch for user readability, to streamline configuration as much as possible (with simpler automated installation/binary distribution and graphical configuration options coming soon)!
-- Fully cross-platform solution, all initial hardware configuration done using the open-source Arduino IDE and profiles are saved on the board!
+- Fully cross-platform solution; all initial hardware configuration done using the open-source Arduino IDE, profiles are saved on the board, and persist across updates!
 - Made out of at least 49% passion and 49% stubbornness (and 2% friendly spite)!

 ## Original Prow's Fork Enhancements